Czołem Wielkiej Polsce

-Czołem Wielkiej Polsce (English: Salute to Great Poland) is a Polish nationalist slogan that has been associated with various political and cultural movements in Poland.
+Czołem Wielkiej Polsce (English: Salute to Great Poland) is a slogan that has been associated with various political and cultural movements in Poland.
 It has gained prominence in recent years, particularly during public gatherings and events commemorating Poland's independence.

 Historical background

-Roman Dmowski: Prominent Polish nationalist leader, one of the founding fathers of the Second Polish Republic.
+Roman Dmowski: Prominent Polish leader, one of the founding fathers of the Second Polish Republic.

 The slogan Czołem Wielkiej Polsce has historical roots dating back to Poland's complex history of independence and national identity.
 It is derived from the Polish word czołem, which can be translated as hail or salute, and Wielka Polska, meaning Great Poland.
 The use of such slogans has been a recurring motif in Polish history during moments of patriotic fervor and national pride.

 The usage of Czołem Wielkiej Polsce has been closely linked to various political and ideological movements.
-Notably, it has been associated initially with the Camp of Great Poland of Roman Dmowski and later the National Radical Camp (ONR), a revival of a 1930s Polish nationalist organization inspired by the Catholic Spanish dictator Francisco Franco.
+Notably, it has been associated initially with the Camp of Great Poland of Roman Dmowski and later the National Radical Camp (ONR).

-In contemporary Poland, Czołem Wielkiej Polsce has found resonance primarily among far-right and ultranationalist movements.
-These groups have adopted the slogan to convey their vision of a culturally conservative, nationalist Poland.
-The slogan has been chanted and displayed on banners during various gatherings and rallies.

 The slogan has been prominently featured during Poland's annual Independence Day celebrations on November 11th.
-This date marks the anniversary of Poland regaining its sovereignty in 1918, more than a century after it was partitioned and absorbed by neighboring powers.
+This date marks the anniversary of Poland regaining its sovereignty in 1918, more than a century after it was Partitions of Poland.